 "I would always be around," she said.

-"Why did you stay with him after the CPS warned you about him?"
+"Why did you stay with him after the CPS warned you about him?"Bauereiss asked.

 "I was scared at the time, controlled," Mosby said.

 Not long after she started taking a bath, Woodard came in and told her thatshe needed to do CPR on Zikeishun, saying, "He's not breathing."

 "How'd that make you feel?"
 Bauereiss asked.

 After Mosby got dressed, she and Woodard rushed Zikeishun to the MemorialHealth System of East Texas ER.
 She said that, at the time, she didn't see anysigns of bruising or injury on her son's body.

-were until they told her they were going to life-flight her son to a Houston
+Mosby said she only heard "bits and pieces" of Zikeishun'scondition from the doctors at Memorial.
+She didn't realize just how serious thingswere until they told her they were going to life-flight her son to a Houstonhospital.

 "I knew that it had to be pretty bad," Mosby said.